DecadeReverb/strainer-asp-dotnet/README.md

 ## Fluent API

-To use the Fluent API instead of attributes in marking properties, setup an alternative `StrainerProcessor` that overrides `MapProperties`.
+You can use the Fluent API instead of attributes to mark properties.
+Setup an alternative `StrainerProcessor` that overrides `MapProperties()`.
 For example:

 ```cs
 public class ApplicationStrainerProcessor : StrainerProcessor